 Nothing is perfect anywhere

-I know as homeschooling moms we tend to carry a lot of emotional baggage that we shouldn’t.
+I know as moms who homeschool we tend to carry a lot of emotional baggage that we shouldn’t.
 You have a kid who is reading a grade level behind on a subject, you beat yourself up.
 Your child just can’t get a concept in math, frustration sets in, and you wear it like it’s somehow a cloak of shame, as though it’s a reflection of your struggle.

-Truth is no kids, or teachers, are perfect.
+Truth is no kids or teachers, are perfect.
 Find any school or any kid, anywhere, and there are struggles.
 You will never find any teacher anywhere that is absolutely perfect.
 So you and your kids are imperfect, awesome, you are right on track.
 Your child isn’t the absolute best in every subject, proves your child is human.

-You do know best
+You homeschool mom, do know best

 The thing is you, more than anyone else, have your individual child’s best interest at heart.
 You know your child.
 What makes them tick, how they learn, and what makes them shut down.
 You have spent years getting to know your child, which quite honestly, makes you uniquely qualified to teach your child.